chaoscommencer/minima/README.md

 ### Assets

-Refers to various asset files within the `assets` directory.
+Refers to various asset files within the `Source/Assets` directory.

 This directory can include sub-directories to manage assets of similar type, and will be copied over as is, to the final transformed site directory.